spathak2603/hrms/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Approach

+Followed mobile-first design approach.

+## Layout

+Followed wrapper approach for layout in the form of container and content.
+For Example : Container "Shell" contains "Side Nav, Header and Content" .

+## Design Pattern (Mobile)

+Tried to follow "Instagram and LinkedIn layout" approach for mobile design, where for mobile we have one container works as footer which basically contains quick access to some options.
+Side Navigation and footer containing icons are visible for mobile layout only.

+## Note

+This application mainly focused on Layout and Design.
+This can be much optimized.
+Many links and icons does not contain any functions and routings.